alleyinteractive/simplechart/README.md

 `$ npm run build` will compile both the App and Widget bundles, using the latest Git commit hash as a version.

 _Don't use this_ during normal development.
-You'll only need to run Webpack if you're pushing a build to the WordPress plugin.
+You'll only need to run Webpack if you're pushing a build to an implementation of Simplechart, e.g. its [WordPress plugin](https://www.github.com/alleyinteractive/wordpress-simplechart).

-## Development modes
+## Development mode

+`$> npm start` then...

 ### App

 The app is where you input data, select a chart type, set up options.
 Within an iframe, e.g. when used in the WordPress plugin, the app sends data to the parent window via postMessage for saving.

-For development, use `$> npm start` then work from http://localhost:8080/
+You can see the app at `http://localhost:8080/index.html`

 ### Widget

 The widget recognizes Simplechart placeholder divs on a page, fetches data, and renders charts.

-To develop, use `$> WIDGET=true npm start` then work from http://localhost:8080/widget.html
+You can find widget examples at `http://localhost:8080/widget.html`

 ## Adding a new chart type